Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 Our second hypothesis is that a buffer zone of 150 meters is adequate for our current purposes to capture meaningful overlap that would impact commuter convenience and route redundancy.
 We chose a buffer zone of 150 meters as according to a statement made by the Minister for Transport, the median distance between an MRT station exit and the bus stop is 40 metres for the newer Downtown and Thomson-East Coast Lines.
 However, we had to be careful about being too strict to ensure that we do not exclude bus stops that may be further than 40 metres, especially for the older MRT lines.
 Also, as our analysis used the centroids of the MRT stations and not the specific exit locations, we thought it was reasonable to increase the buffer zone to account for this distance from the center of the MRT station to the exits.
 We also made sure not to be too generous, so as to avoid including bus stops that were not actually parallel to the MRT line.

-Our last hypothesis is that alternative routes or transport options are available for redundant bus routes, and work equally well to serve commuters' needs, which minimizes the impact on commuter access if these routes are removed or rerouted.
+Our last hypothesis is that alternative routes or transport options are available for redundant bus routes, and work equally well to serve commuters' needs, which minimises the impact on commuter access if these routes are removed or rerouted.
 While the redundant bus routes run parallel to MRT lines, giving commuters an alternative way to get to the MRT stations along the route, commuters may need access to bus stops in between MRT stations, and some commuters might simply prefer taking buses to MRT.
 Thus, we thought it would be important to ensure that there are alternative bus routes for the redundant bus routes before we choose to remove them.

 #### 3.1.5 Data Quality and Limitations